fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

 #### Pick Installation Targets

-By default, the Makefile installer deploys two separate VM testbeds.
+By default, the Makefile installer deploys two separate VM test beds.

 * The hard testbed topology connects Load Module VMs to physical interfaces for a hardware DUT
   * To disable hard testbed installation, comment out the `HARD_TESTBED` line at the start of the Makefile.